-It wasn't that long ago that if a horse broke a leg, euthanasia was the only course of action.
-Breaks are most commonly heard of in race horses, but riding horses, and even backyard "pasture ornaments" who do nothing but loaf around the field can break a bone in their leg.
-All it takes is one miss-step or slip.
-While euthanasia is often still the only option, advances in veterinary technologies and techniques mean some horses can be saved, and may even be able to return to their work in some capacity.
-But saving every horse with a fracture is still a long way off, and here is why.
+While euthanasia is often still the main option, advances in veterinary technologies and techniques mean that some horses can be saved, and may even be able to return to their work in some capacity.
+But saving every horse with a fracture is still a long way off.
+Here's why.

-If you break a leg, it may mean, in the worst of cases, surgery to place pins to hold the bones, a cast and weeks or months of allowing the bone to heal followed by physiotherapy.
-Our bodies are relatively light compared to a horse's and our leg bones are larger in ratio to a horse's.
-We also know that we must stay off of the injured leg so that the fracture mends properly without stressing or damaging the healing bone.
+We also know that we must stay off of the injured leg so that the fracture can mend properly, without stressing or damaging the healing bone.
 Most people, no matter how complicated their fracture, will probably survive their fracture unless there is some sort of unusual complication.

-The lack of muscle and other tissue means, even with a cast, the broken bone has little to support it.
+The lack of muscle and other tissue means that even with a cast, the broken bone has little to support it.
 And, it's much harder to prevent a horse from using its broken leg to bear weight.
-Horses stand most of the time, and they are creatures of flight.
-That means a horse is likely to instinctively flee when it's startled, instead of reasoning that it must keep weight off of its fractured leg.
+Horses stand most of the time, and a horse is likely to instinctively flee when it's startled, instead of reasoning that it must keep weight off of its fractured leg.
 This makes the chances of re-injury high.